-- 6.5.1.2 Protective coatings for cargo tanks of oil tankers specified in 1.2.5.3, Part II "Hull" shall meet the requirements of IMO resolution MSC.288(87). - 6.5.1.3 Protective coatings of internal surfaces of the cargo holds and external surfaces of hatch coamings and hatch covers required by 3.3.5.1, Part II "Hull" shall be applied in accordance with the recommendations of the manufacturer. - 6.5.1.4 It is recommended to protect the inner spaces of cofferdams, duct keels, supports of transverse bulkheads and other similar void spaces of oil tankers and bulk carriers with protective coatings in accordance with IMO resolution MSC.244(83). - 6.5.1.5 The procedure for approval of protective coatings of hull structures is given in Section 3, Part III "Technical Supervision during Manufacture of Materials" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships. - 6.5.1.6 Inspection of protective coatings of hull structures is carried out in accordance with 2.12.7 of the Guidelines on Technical Supervision of Ships under Construction. - 6.5.1.7 Requirements for aluminium coatings, as well as coatings used for interior decoration of the spaces, are specified in 2.1.1.7, Part VI "Fire Protection".
+- 6.5.1.2 Protective coatings for cargo tanks of oil tankers specified in 1.2.5.3, Part II "Hull" shall meet the requirements of IMO resolution MSC.288(87) as amended by IMO resolution MSC.342(91). - 6.5.1.3 Protective coatings of internal surfaces of the cargo holds and external surfaces of hatch coamings and hatch covers required by 3.3.5.1, Part II "Hull" shall be applied in accordance with the recommendations of the manufacturer. - 6.5.1.4 The procedure for approval of protective coatings of hull structures is given in Section 3, Part III "Technical Supervision during Manufacture of Materials" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships. - 6.5.1.5 Inspection of protective coatings of hull structures is carried out in accordance with 2.12.7 of the Guidelines on Technical Supervision of Ships under Construction. - 6.5.1.6 Requirements for aluminium coatings, as well as coatings used for interior decoration of the spaces, are specified in 2.1.1.7, Part VI "Fire Protection".